-It is a requirement that the area where the air heater is located must have a permanent outside air.
+It is a requirement that the area where the air heater is located must have a permanent air vent of negligible resistance direct to the outside air.

 Such air vents must be positioned so as not to become blocked or flooded, nor should they be placed so as to introduce undesirable matter (e.g. flammable, volatile, or aggressive chemicals/compounds or potentially hazardous or harmful substances) either direct from the outside, or through their proximity to an adjacent extraction system.